Davenport, Iowa: History

 By 1932, thousands of Davenport residents were on public relief, due to the Great Depression.
 A shantytown of the poor developed in the west end of the city, along the Mississippi River.
 Sickness, hunger, and unsanitary living conditions plagued the area.

 The situation would soon change, as many citizens went to work for the Works Progress Administration.
 Davenport had an economic boom during and after World War II, driven by wartime industry and peacetime demand.
 As Davenport grew, it absorbed smaller surrounding communities, annexing Rockingham, Nahant, Probstei, East Davenport, Oakdale, Cawiezeel, Blackhawk, Mt.
 Joy, Green Tree, and others.
 Oscar Mayer, Ralston Purina, and other companies built plants in west Davenport.
 The Interstate highway network reached Davenport in 1956, improving transportation in the area.
 By 1959, more than 1,000 homes a year were being constructed.

 By the late 1970s, the good times were over for both downtown and local businesses and industries.
 Railroad restructuring in the mid-20th century had caused a loss of jobs in the industry.
 The farm crisis of the 1980s negatively affected Davenport and the rest of the Quad Cities, where a total of 35,000 workers lost their jobs throughout the entire Quad Cities area.
 Restructuring of heavy industry also continued: the Caterpillar plant on the city's north side closed, causing another wave of job loss.

 With the 1990s, the city finally showed the beginnings of a resurgence.
-In the early 21st century, many renovations and building additions have occurred to revitalize the downtown area, including repairing Modern Woodmen Park, the building of the Skybridge and the Figge Art Museum.
+In the early 21st century, many renovations and building additions have occurred to revitalize the downtown area, including repairing Modern Woodmen Park, the building of the Skybridge, and establishing the Figge Art Museum.
 In 2011, the Gold Coast and Hamburg Historic District was named as a 2011 "America's Great Place" by the American Planning Association.